MrScratchcat/mod-switcher/README.md

 # mod-switcher
+THIS IS FOR LINUX ONLY THERE WILL BE A VERSION FOR WINDOWS!

 this script can help you to switch to diffrend mods in for minecraft

 to make this work you need to download dialog (sudo apt install dialog -y)